emory-libraries/Pattern-Library/src/_patterns/60-templates/services/service-directory.md

 ### Description

-The service directory template can be used to create an **service directory page**.
+The service directory template can be used to create a Service Directory page.

 ### Best Practices